muziyoshiz/ansible-2.0-sample/README.md

 | playbook2.yml | on individual tasks in included files | in handlers/main.yml        |
 | playbook3.yml | on include task in tasks/main.yml     | in included file            |

+NOTICE: playbook4.yml, inventory_true, inventory_false and inventory_null are files for an another experiment.

 ## Results

 I executed these playbooks by Ansible 1.9.4 and 2.0.1 as follows.